Find Affordable College Courses

 Master’s Degrees in Pharmacology & Toxicology

 There are 100 colleges and univerities across the nation that offer a master's degree in pharmacology.
-In recent years, the majority of the students getting degrees in this area were female, and 31% were from an underrepresented racial-ethnic group.
-Also, 23.3% of pharmacology graduates were international students.
+This degree is more popular with female students, and about 30% of recent graduates were from an underrepresented racial-ethnic group.
+Also, 28.3% of pharmacology graduates were international students.

 Education Levels of Pharmacology Majors

-During the 2020-2021 academic year, 459 students earned their master's degree in pharmacology.
+During the most recent year for which data is available, 502 people earned their master's degree in pharmacology.
 This makes it the 156th most popular master's degree program in the country.

 The following table shows the number of diplomas awarded in pharmacology at each degree level.